daijingz/Research_Projects/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Starting in January 2024, Jingze start research contributions with
+Starting January 2024, Jingze began research contributions by joining research group projects, with formal publications.
+This repository stores all content files of a research project.

-The diagram below shows all
+The diagram below shows all mandatory processes of research projects:
 ![Project Structure](Structure.jpeg)

-**This project family includes those parts**

-:open_mouth: **Algorithm implementations** (How do algorithms perform in the different programming languages?)

-:smile: **Algorithm-based Application programs** (Apply algorithms to application programs)

-:grimacing: **Documentations** (files that explain content, mainly **_.ipynb_** and **_.md_** files)

-:blush: **Mathematical proofs** (algorithms' theory proofs, mostly based on selected textbooks)

-:smiley: **Testing** (Testing that checks whether each program has good, expected performance)

-Of course, no one template will serve all projects since your needs may be different.
-So, I'll be adding more shortly.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.

-Every repository has the `README.md` file to explain briefly what this repository does.
+Each project has a publication at a conference or an academic journal, and each repository's `README.md` provides its link.

 <p align="right">
   <a href="#top">